ted-marozzi/task-list/README.md

   - Click a task state box to cycle to the next state
   - Use the context menu on a task state box to mark a different state
 - [x] Performance focused, a lot of care is taken to ensure task-list doesn't slow down obsidian
+- [x] Extends markdown but doesn't break it, your documents will still render outside of this plugin, with a readable task state and easy to remember directives

 # Installation